top of page

 • Location: Reno, Nevada

-• Institution Type: Public; 2-year; some BAS
+• Institution Type: Public; two year; some BAS

-• Delivery: Online, Hybrid, Campus; weekly-paced Canvas
+• Delivery: Online, Hybrid, Campus; weekly paced Canvas

 • Accreditation: NWCCU; several program accreditations